 Lancelot Brown, better known by his later nickname 'Capability', was born at Kirkharle in 1716, and baptised at nearby St Wilfrid's church in 1717.
 The lord of the manor at that time was Sir William Loraine, a London barrister and MP, who came from an old Northumberland family.
 Loraine planted large numbers of trees on his estate and embarked on an ambitious programme of agricultural reform, clearing land and removing stones to create a better opportunity for farming.

 The young Lancelot Brown was educated at nearby Cambo school before entering the service of Sir William Loraine as a gardener.
 He helped Loraine develop the parkland surrounding the family home before moving south in 1739 to continue his gardening career.
 The connection between the 2 families does not end there, for Brown's younger brother John married the second daughter of Sir William, the 2nd baronet.

 Brown would return years later, his reputation made as one of the most influential landscape gardeners and architects of the 18th century.
 He came back to Kirkharle to re-design the Loraine's hall, and help lay out the grounds in his usual picturesque style.
 There is some doubt as to how much hands-on design work Brown did at Kirkharle, or whether he simply advised the Loraine family on how best to update their property.

-The Loraine family sold Kirkharle Hall to a neighbouring landowner named Thomas Anderson in 1834, and since Anderson did not need 2 houses, he promptly destroyed much of the old Hall, saving only the east wing, which he converted into a farmhouse.
+The Loraine family sold Kirkharle Hall to a neighbouring landowner named Thomas Anderson in 1834, and since Anderson did not need two houses, he promptly destroyed much of the old Hall, saving only the east wing, which he converted into a farmhouse.

-In the late 1990s the farmhouse and other 18th century farm buildings were restored and used to house local artisan workshops, a visitor centre, and a cafe.
+In the late 1990s, the farmhouse and other 18th-century farm buildings were restored and used to house local artisan workshops, a visitor centre, and a cafe.